 I used a mix of tender buds and big mature leaves, but mostly mature leaves.
 Below is the tea leaf I used.
 The white stains are from mineral-rich well water.
 We do not use pesticides or herbicides!

 2. Steam leaf

-Theis steaming process was invented by a tea merchant in Kyoto, Soen Nagatani, during the 18th century.
-Before then, tea leaves were “roasted” over a heated pan, which is the traditional Chinese method to stop the oxidation process of leaf.
+This steaming process was invented by a tea merchant in Kyoto, Soen Nagatani, during the 18th century.
+Before then, tea leaves were “roasted” over a heated pan, which is the traditional Chinese method to stop the oxidation process of leaves.
 That heating process adds a distinctive toasted aroma and brownish color to the leaves.
-On the other hand, the invention of “steaming method” made green tea with bright green color and fresh aroma.
-Nagatani also introduced a new kneading step into the tea making process.
-This new method was named “Sencha method.”
+On the other hand, the invention of the “steaming method” made green tea with bright green color and fresh aroma.
+Nagatani also introduced a new kneading step into the tea-making process.
+This new method was named the “Sencha method.”
 Since then, this method has been used to make most of the Japanese green teas, including Gyokuro and Matcha.
-Modern science discovered this steaming method retains vital antioxidants in the leaf better than traditional Chinese method.
+Modern science discovered this steaming method retains vital antioxidants in the leaf better than the traditional Chinese method.